newAM/idasen/README.rst

 Prerequisites
 =============

-The desk should be connected and paired to the computer.
+*The desk should be connected and paired to the computer.*  On macOS, pairing is only possible through 3rd-party tools (e.g. https://github.com/jnross/Bluetility).

 Install
 =======